SetuHQ/docter/README.md

 ---
 ```

+`sidebar_title` describes the name to be displayed in the sidebar
+`page_title` describes the title of the page
+`order` describes order in which this MDX file should be displayed
+`visible_in_sidebar` describes whether this item should be displayed in the sidebar or not

+Please note, all the above paramaters are required in front-matter

 **Only for API reference pages—**

--   If the API reference is coming from YAML files, we need to add a new field inside the frontmatter
+-   If the API reference is in JSON format, we need to add a new field inside the frontmatter

 ```
 ---